VA Disability 10-Year Rule

-Challenging a VA Rating Reduction
+Challenging a VA Rating Reduction or Termination of Benefits

-If VA determines that a rating reduction may be warranted, it must issue a notice of a proposed reduction.
-The veteran then has 30 days to request a hearing and 60 days to submit new evidence.
+In both situations, the veteran then has 30 days to request a hearing and 60 days to submit new evidence.

 If a veteran requests a hearing, VA cannot issue a new rating decision until the hearing takes place.
 However, requesting a hearing is not necessary to challenge a VA proposed rating reduction – veterans can also simply submit new evidence within 60 days.

-If, after this process, VA sends a final decision that reduces the veteran’s disability rating, the veteran can appeal VA’s decision by requesting a Higher-Level Review, submitting a Supplemental Claim, or filing a Notice of Disagreement.
+If, after this process, VA sends a final decision that reduces or severs the veteran’s disability rating, the veteran can appeal VA’s decision by requesting a Higher-Level Review, submitting a Supplemental Claim, or filing a Notice of Disagreement.

 How CCK Can Help if VA Reduces Your Rating

 Appealing a VA decision or a proposed rating reduction can be a challenging process.
 If VA reduced or revoked your rating despite your service-connected condition having no substantial improvement, Chisholm Chisholm & Kilpatrick LTD may be able to help you appeal the decision.
 The veterans’ advocates at CCK have decades of demonstrated success in representing veterans before VA and the Court of Appeals for Veterans Claims (CAVC).